cemulate/static-web-app-stack/README.md

 A minimal boilerplate for a front-end-only web app using full ES6 features, with a bit of example code.
 Uses `npm` only for package management.
+The `gulpfile` is documented with the intended purpose of each task.
 The gulpfile comes with the following features:

 * Full ES6 transpilation with Babel -- transpiles ES6 modules to `SystemJS`